 More flavorful: Homemade ginger garlic paste is more flavorful than the store-bought variety.

-More versatile: When you make this paste at home, you can control the consistency.
+More versatile: You can control the consistency when you make this paste at home.
 If you want a thinner paste, you can add more water.
 On the other hand, if you want a thicker paste, you can add less water.

 Easy to make: Making this paste is very easy.
 All you need is a blender or food processor.